 - Loss of interest in activities once considered enjoyable

 While depression commonly manifests itself through feelings of sadness and fatigue, some people also experience hostility and anger.
 In any case, depression is not merely the occasionally “blues” and is markedly different from the person’s typical emotional and mental state.

-Clinical depression often results in the tasks of daily life seeming unbearable, and the person feels as if this mood is permanent and unchangeable.
-These feelings become a gateway to addiction in an attempt to resolve the pain and hopelessness that has hijacks one’s life.
+Clinical depression often results in the tasks of daily life becoming seeming unbearable, and the person feels as if this mood is permanent and unchangeable.
+These feelings become a gateway to addiction in an attempt to resolve the pain and hopelessness that has hijacked one’s life.